cabonyi/Technical-onboarding-document/Technical Onboarding Guide.md

 ______
 ### price
 Use price to tell customers the price of the product you are selling.
 The meaning of the value depends on the price type.
+Price should be in cent.
+In the example below, the price value is 15 EUR.
 ```xml
         <price>1500</price>
 ```